 Translational research in the human application of emerging immunotherapies for neurological disease, focusing on Multiple Sclerosis, CIS, transverse myelitis and Neuromyelitis Optica (NMO).
 Collaborative research with Stanford and extramural scientific faculty to identify biomarkers of disease activity and treatment response in humans.
 Clinical trials to assess efficacy of emerging treatments for MS, CIS and NMO.

-Clinical Study to Investigate the Long-term Safety, Tolerability, and Efficacy of Ponesimod in Patients With Relapsing-remitting Multiple Sclerosis
+A Rollover Study to Evaluate the Long-Term Safety and Efficacy of Ocrelizumab In Patients With Multiple Sclerosis

 Independent Studies (5)